Every embedding API I’ve worked with sends vectors as JSON. It’s convenient, but it is also one of the most expensive ways to move numerical data.

 2. Rails Application Server (Decoding)

-On the Ruby side, we decode the Base64 string back into raw bytes, then unpack them into Ruby Floats using String#unpack:
+On the Ruby side, we decode the Base64 string back into raw bytes and unpack them into Ruby Floats using String#unpack:

 require "base64"